BENEFITS OF CAMM MEMBERSHIP

-3. Be an institution which abides by the policies of AAM, its By-laws, and its Code of Ethics.
+- Be an institution which abides by the policies of the AAM, its By-laws, and its Code of Ethics.

 For Affiliate Membership in CAMM

-To become an affiliate member of CAMM, an institution must meet the following criteria:
+To become an affiliate member of CAMM, an institution must abide by the policies of the AAM, its By-laws, and its Code of Ethics and meet any of the following criteria:

 For Individual and Student Membership in CAMM

 Independent maritime museum professionals who are not currently affiliated with a member institution and other individuals with an interest in North America’s maritime heritage may join as Individual Members or Student Members.
 Those elected to individual and student membership receive a CAMM reciprocal card, which entitles them to free admission to CAMM member institutions.
 Individual and Student Members are entitled to participate in CAMM activities, except they may not vote or hold elected or executive office, or make nominations for offices, and they may not constitute a quorum.
 Individual and Student members may serve on committees and in advisory capacities.

 Individual membership dues are $75/year.
 Student membership dues are $25/year.